A Guide to Topographical Land Survey Costs In 2021

 There is sometimes no need to survey all areas in high detail.
 This will save your surveyors’ time and ultimately lower your costs.

-Can You Make the Survey Process More Efficient?
+Tip #3 - Can You Make the Survey Process More Efficient?

 The location and type of land that needs surveying can make a huge difference in your land survey costs.
 For instance, surveying a big open field in comparison to a remote forest with limited visibility.

 If you have an area of dense overgrowth that needs surveying a good idea may be to reduce overgrowth making the site more open.
 Your surveyor will thank you and your bank balance will too!
 At the quotation stage ensure you send some example photos to show how clear the area is.
 This might not necessarily show on Aerial imagery which is what the survey company usually price their quotes from.

 Practical Tip: If it is cost effective, reduce the foliage where possible and make the site more open where you can.
 Take photos of the site before and send these with your quote request to show the survey company the lay of the land at ground level.